torgeirtrex/Python/Tickets and Weather Application/README.txt

-This program is a work in progress application for finding destinations with good weather and order tickets to those destinations.
+This program is a work in progress application for the user to find destinations with good weather and order tickets to those destinations.